-Chair and Associate Professor of History, Humanities and Government
+Professor of Political Science and Chair of History, Humanities and Government

-Dr. William Curtis Ellis brings a background of practical political and academic experience to Oral Roberts University.
-He has worked at both the state and national levels of government serving as staff in the Virginia General Assembly and the Virginia Lt.
-Governor's Office and as a policy fellow in the United States Congress for the House Committee on Education and Labor through the American Political Science Association.
+Dr. William Curtis Ellis, Professor of Political Science and Chair of the History, Humanities, and Government Department brings a background of practical political and academic experience to Oral Roberts University.
+He has worked at both the state and national levels of government with experience in the Virginia General Assembly and the Virginia Lt.
+Governor's Office, and as a policy fellow in the United States Congress for the House Committee on Education and Labor through the American Political Science Association.

-Dr. Ellis comes to ORU after four and a half years at Auburn University at Montgomery where he was widely recognized for excellence in teaching, research and service.
+Dr. Ellis came to ORU in January of 2015 after four and a half years at Auburn University at Montgomery where he was widely recognized for excellence in teaching, research, and service.
 As an assistant professor at AUM, Dr. Ellis was known for engaging students in the research process in both publication and conference presentations.
 Dr. Ellis developed his administrative skills as the Coordinator of Graduate Programs for AUM's School of Sciences from 2012-2014.
-He has taught a variety of undergraduate and graduate courses, both in the classroom and online, such as Introduction to American Government, Congressional Politics, Legislative Process, Campaigns and Elections, Public Policymaking and Research Methods.
 He was granted AUM's university-wide Emerging Distinguished Teaching Professor award for 2013-14.

-Dr. Ellis and co-author Dr. Walter Clark Wilson from the University of Texas at San Antonio were recently (2015) selected as recipients of the Margaret T. Lane / Virginia F. Saunders Memorial Research Award for their article "Surrogates Beyond Borders: Black Members of the United States Congress and the Representation of African Interests on the Congressional Foreign-Policy Agenda."
-This award recognizes an outstanding research article in which government documents, either published or archival in nature, form a substantial part of the documented research.
+In 2015, Dr. Ellis and co-author Dr. Walter Clark Wilson from the University of Texas at San Antonio won the Margaret T. Lane / Virginia F. Saunders Memorial Research Award for their article "Surrogates Beyond Borders: Black Members of the United States Congress and the Representation of African Interests on the Congressional Foreign-Policy Agenda."
+The annual award recognizes an outstanding research article in which government documents, either published or archival in nature, form a substantial part of the documented research.